2miles/plex-poster-downloader/README.md

 The issue is that posters (and fanart) that are downloaded from Plex or uploaded using the Web app are stored in bundles.
 These are folders in the [Plex data directory](https://www.plexopedia.com/plex-media-server/general/data-directory/) that contain all the files for the movie, including artwork, but aren’t ideal for manual control, backup, or portability.

-This script downloads all the movie, TV show, and season posters/fanart images for items in a given Plex library and saves them in their respective movie folder as `poster.jpg` and `fanart.jpg`.
+This script downloads all the movie, TV show, and music images for items in a given Plex library and saves them in their respective movie folder as `poster.jpg` and `fanart.jpg`.
 This ensures you have a local copy of each image saved in the correct movie folder — one that Plex will detect and use instead of automatically selecting its own.

-You can choose to include specific image types with `--posters` and `--fanart`
+You can choose to include specific image types with `--poster` and `--fanart`

 ## Setup